 - Dogs do not become infested with brown dog ticks by direct contact with other dogs.

 - Ticks feeding on a dog, drop off and molt before they will resume host-seeking behavior and attach to another dog.

-- The infested house and/or kennel should be thoroughl y cleaned in order to eliminate as many ticks as possible.
+- The infested house and kennel should be thoroughly cleaned to eliminate as many ticks as possible.
 Vacuuming is very helpful inside.
 Pet bedding and pet areas should be cleaned well.

 - Kennels, dog houses, and structures occupied by

 pets should be thoroughly treated to control ticks that have dropped

 off the dog, and that reside in harborage areas.

 Residual insecticide sprays and dust should be applied carefully to all potential tick harborage areas.